Aviation State High School: Aviation Centred Learning

 Aviation High tries to include aviation into its subjects where possible, this is achieved through aviation centred learning, where aviation themed questions are used to deliver the syllabus, such as aviation-related mathematics (e.g. Find the distance a plane can fly with x amount of fuel) and science.
 From year nine onwards, Aviation High also has classes dedicated to aviation (such as avionics and aerospace studies).
 There are lunchtime and after-school programs and activities such as, UAV (Unmanned Aerial Vehicle) Club, Flight Simulator Club, Hangar/Engineering Club, and more.
 These programs are accessible to all students from years 7–12.

-Extra Curricular

-Extra-curricular activities offered by Aviation High are often utilised by not only students but also members of staff.
-Two activities are key to the aviation focus the school has, the 'UAV Program' and the 'Rocketry Group'.
-The UAV program is a successful entrant to the annual UAV Outback Challenge, held at Kingaroy and Calvert in alternative years.
-The school won the event in 2009, and several students have received the Airmanship Award, for displaying diligence and sportsmanship during the 2-day event.
-The Rocketry Group participates in the Australian Youth Rocketry Challenge, winning the event in 2011.
-The UAV Challenge is held by Engineering Teacher Steve Wright and Aerospace (Aeroskills Technology) Head of Department Jack Clarke.
-It is widely utilised with several teams fielded each year, and supported by companies such as Hobby King, which donated several components when the UAV program was decimated by floods in 2015.
-The Rocketry Group is facilitated by the Science Department, consisting of a smaller group including Physics and Aerospace teachers.
-However, the group is used primarily for experience in componentry by junior grades before gaining the necessary skills for the more advanced UAV program.

-Furthermore, the Combined Pilots and Learners group (CPL) have made their name in Canberra by sending a number of students to a tour of Canberra, visiting the Australian War Memorial and the Australian Defence Force Academy.
-The USA trip also is popular, with students traveling to NASA Space Camp, and later, California.
-A new tour has recently been announced, taking students to the Western Front and other historical battlefields in Europe.
-The tours now happen in alternating years.

 Partnerships

 The school has partnerships with companies offering entry into courses relating to aircraft maintenance and cabin-crew training, especially Aviation Australia, as well as partnerships with TAFEs for students to access vocational training.

-Aviation High staff and students are at an advantage due to the close partnerships and relationships with aerospace industry partners, as well as direct-entry offers to courses at Griffith University and QUT, amongst others.